Vivek5170/ML_Project/README.md

 ## 6. Conclusion

-- We enhanced the performance compared to the original research paper, increasing accuracy from 95.71% to 96.69% and recall from 80.12% to 89.54%.
+- We enhanced the performance compared to the original research paper, increasing accuracy from 95.71% to 96.50% and recall from 80.12% to 90.46%.

 ---

 ## 7. Future Work

 - Perform **hyperparameter tuning** using GridSearchCV to optimize model performance.
-- Try feature engineering.